-If you think there has been damage to your health as a direct result of participating in this study, you must tell your study team as soon as possible.
-In the event that something does go wrong and you are harmed during the research and this is due to someone's negligence then you may have grounds for a legal action for compensation against South Tees Hospitals NHS Foundation Trust but you may have to pay your legal costs.
+If you or your child think there has been damage to your child's health as a direct result of participating in this study, you must tell your study team as soon as possible.
+In the event that something does go wrong and your child is harmed during the research and this is due to someone's negligence then you may have grounds for a legal action for compensation against South Tees Hospitals NHS Foundation Trust but you may have to pay your legal costs.
 The normal National Health Service complaints mechanisms will still be available to you.

-You will be told if any new information becomes available that may affect your decision to continue to take part in the study.
-You will be asked to sign a form if you agree to continue with your participation.
-Some new information may also mean that you will no longer be able to continue in this study.
-If this happens, your study doctor will discuss this with you.
+You and your child will be told if any new information becomes available that may affect your decision to continue to take part in the study.
+You and your child will be asked to sign a form if you agree to continue with their participation.
+Sometimes, new information may also mean that they will no longer be able to continue in this study.
+If this happens, your study doctor will discuss this with you and your child.

-If you want to complain about how researchers have handled your information, you should contact the research team.
+If you or your child want to complain about how researchers have handled their information, you should contact the research team.
 If you are not happy after that, you can contact the Data Protection Officer.
 The research team can give you details of the right Data Protection Officer.
 If you are not happy with their response or believe they are processing your data in a way that is not right or lawful, you can complain to the Information Commissioner's Office (ICO) (www.ico.org.uk or 0303 123 1113).

-What happens if I don't want to carry on with the study?
+What happens if I or my child don't want to carry on with the study?

-You can completely stop study participation at any time, without giving a reason, but we will keep information about you that we already have.
+You and your child can completely stop study participation at any time, without giving a reason, but we will keep the information that we already have.

-You can also choose to only partly withdraw, for example, where you might not want direct contact with the study team, but are happy with completing questionnaires online.
+You and your child can also choose to only partly withdraw, for example, where you or your child might not want direct contact with the study team, but are happy with completing questionnaires online.

-How will we use information about you and how will it be kept confidential?
+How will we use information about your child and how will it be kept confidential?

-We will need to use information from you and your medical records for this research project, this will include your personal data.
+We will need to use information from your child and their medical records for this research project, this will include their personal data.